protocol/research-website/content/posts/202010-libp2p-compression/index.md

 draft: false
 ---

-Today we're excited to share the story of how we decided to explore compression in libp2p, and we ended up achieving up to 75% decrease in bandwidth use when performing an IPFS file exchange.
+Today we're excited to share the story of how we decided to explore compression in libp2p ended up achieving up to 75% decrease in bandwidth use when performing an IPFS file exchange.
 This work is part of a broader initiative to drive speed-ups in file-sharing within IPFS and P2P networks more generally, led by [ResNetLab](https://research.protocol.ai/groups/resnetlab/).

-A few months ago, we challenged ourselves with a new project whose main objective is to design, prototype, measure and evaluate ways of making file-transfers in P2P networks as fast as or even faster than (why not?) a file exchange using raw TCP protocol and a point-to-point connection (hint: by benefiting from streaming from multiple endpoints).
+A few months ago, we challenged ourselves with a new project whose main objective is to design, prototype, measure, and evaluate ways of making file-transfers in P2P networks as fast as or even faster than (why not?) a file exchange using a raw TCP protocol and a point-to-point connection (hint: by benefiting from streaming from multiple endpoints).
 After a thorough analysis of the state of the art, we've started [designing several RFCs](https://github.com/protocol/ResNetLab/tree/master/beyond-bitswap/rfc) and implementing them with the goal of speeding up transfers at different levels of the IPFS stack.
-There are many ideas and prototypes in the pipeline and today, we share one of them that we are very excited about.
+There are many ideas and prototypes in the pipeline, and today we share one that we are very excited about.

 ## What we can learn from the most widely used protocol for file distribution today, HTTP
 Compression is already an important and convenient way to increase performance in Web 2.0.
-For certain files, we can reach size reductions of up to 70%, with the corresponding improvements in bandwidth requirements.
+For certain files, we can reach size reductions of up to 70%, with corresponding improvements in bandwidth requirements.
 Compression in the web happens at three different levels:

 - First, some file formats are compressed at the application level with specific optimized methods, such as specific video and image compression algorithms.

 - Then general encryption can happen at the HTTP level (the resource transmitted is compressed end-to-end).

 - And finally, compression can be defined at the connection level, between two nodes of an HTTP connection.

 We weren't currently using compression in any way in the exchange of files within IPFS, so why not mimic HTTP and use compression to drive speed-ups in IPFS file-exchange?